Sometimes it is better to beg for forgiveness

 than it is to ask for permission.

-We’ve all heard that before, but we can’t all be Gary Stager and do what we want when we want.
-[Please see the first two comments for some clarification on this statement.]
-Sometimes we have to be political, sometimes we have to follow protocol, and sometimes we have no choice but to ask for permission.
+We’ve all heard that before, but we can’t just do what we want, when we want… Sometimes we have to be political, sometimes we have to follow protocol, and sometimes we have no choice but to ask for permission.
 That said there are times when it really is better to just do it… and beg for forgiveness should the need arise.

 If you are going to take this approach in your classroom here are two rules and a suggestion.